wp-plugins/wp-full-stripe-free/readme.txt

 Our paid members receive fast turnaround email support as well.
 Check out all of our 5 star ratings on CodeCanyon we have 100's of happy customers.
 [Mammothology on CodeCanyon](http://codecanyon.net/user/Mammothology)

+== Metrics for Stripe ==

+Customer metrics and analytics for your Stripe business, straight from your WordPress dashboard.
+[K.O.
+Metrics](https://kometrics.com) is a new WordPress plugin from Mammothology.
+It gives you valuable metrics about your business allowing you to have a high level view on your finances.
+[K.O.
+Metrics](https://kometrics.com) allows you to understand your recurring revenues, what fees you pay, the value of your customers and much more.
+This is the kind of data that can save you money, lots of money.
+[Check out K.O.
+Metrics](https://kometrics.com) for more information.

 == Frequently Asked Questions ==